-Dublin Zoo, located in the Phoenix Park in the heart of Dublin city, is Ireland’s most popular family attraction and welcomed over one million visitors last year.
+Dublin Zoo, located in the Phoenix Park in the heart of Dublin city, is Ireland’s most popular family attraction.
 Opened in 1831, it is one of the world’s oldest and most popular zoos, home to some 400+ animals on 70 acres.
 Animals at Dublin Zoo live enriched lives in natural social groups, they are fit and healthy, able to breed and raise their own young.
 They can be observed in naturalistic spaces with vegetation, substrate and water features that reflects their native habitat.

 Dublin Zoo is easily accessible by car or public transport and open all year round from 9.30am daily so be sure to get there early and pack everything into one fun filled family day!
 Last admission each day is one hour before closing time.